* This is the Consumer Version. *

 Some necrotizing skin infections begin at puncture wounds or lacerations, particularly wounds contaminated with dirt and debris.
 Other infections begin in surgical incisions or even healthy skin.
 Sometimes people with diverticulitis, intestinal perforation, or tumors of the intestine develop necrotizing infections of the abdominal wall, genital area, or thighs.
 These infections occur when certain bacteria escape from the intestine and spread to the skin.
 The bacteria may initially create an abscess (a pocket of pus) in the abdominal cavity and spread directly outward to the skin, or they may spread through the bloodstream to the skin and other organs.
 People with diabetes are at particular risk of necrotizing skin infections.

-Symptoms often begin just as for cellulitis (see Cellulitis).
+Symptoms often begin just as for cellulitis (see page Cellulitis).
 The skin may look pale at first but quickly becomes red or bronze and warm to the touch and sometimes swollen.
 Later, the skin turns violet, often with the development of large fluid-filled blisters (bullae).
 The fluid from these blisters is brown, watery, and sometimes foul smelling.
 Areas of dead skin turn black (gangrene).
-Some types of infection, including those caused by Clostridia and mixed bacteria, produce gas (see Gas Gangrene).
+Some types of infection, including those caused by Clostridia and mixed bacteria, produce gas (see page Gas Gangrene).
 The gas creates bubbles under the skin and sometimes in the blisters themselves, causing the skin to feel crackly when pressed.
 Initially the infected area is extremely painful, but as the skin dies, the nerves stop working and the area loses sensation.

 A doctor makes a diagnosis of necrotizing skin infection based on its appearance, particularly the presence of gas bubbles under the skin.
 X-rays may show gas under the skin as well.
 A blood test usually shows that the number of white blood cells has increased (leukocytosis).
 The specific bacteria involved are identified by laboratory analysis of blood or tissue samples.
 However, treatment must begin before a doctor can be certain which bacteria are causing the infection.